NguyenHuuQuan-kamammite/YogaApp/README.md

 5. User credentials for testing:
    - Register a new account or use existing test accounts
-   - All data will be shared with the student who provided you the app
+   - All data will be shared with the student who provided you the app For people dont want to register
+Email: user@gmail.com
+Password:user@gmail.com
 **Note**: The Firebase configuration in `src/firebase/config.js` contains the project credentials that allow access to the database.
-This is normal for Firebase web applications.